Also feel free to check out my

 In multiple places, it was necessary to smoothly blend between materials within a single mesh.

 Unity has some support for this, but only for terrains and only utilising alpha blending and only blending simple textures, not PBR materials.
-This was not sufficent for our needs.
+This was not sufficient for our needs.

 My improved approach relied on three steps: